-Collections should be developed and maintained with care and duty, each generation preserving collections for future generations.
-Collect with an awareness of capacity and a commitment to care.
-Curatorially motivated disposal is an integral part of responsible collections management and will ensure that museums are fit for future generations.
+Collections should be developed and maintained with care to preserve them for future generations.
+It’s important to collect with an awareness of capacity and a commitment to care.
+Curatorially motivated disposal is an integral part of responsible collections management.

-This guide to disposal provides general information and guidance on curatorially motivated disposal of items from museum collections.
-However, it is just a small part of a much bigger tool kit.
+This guide to disposal provides general information on curatorially motivated disposal of items from museum collections.

-Anyone considering disposal within museums should read the whole guide.
-Download it here and learn about all the different facets of disposal.
+Anyone considering disposal within museums should read the Museums Association’s full guide.

-The advice provided in the tool kit is underpinned by the Museum Association's Code of Ethics.
-It should be used in conjunction with a museum's existing policies.
-Understanding the nuances of disposal is essential to ethical and forward-thinking collections management, so read the full guide.
+The advice provided in the MA tool kit is underpinned by the Museums Association’s Code of Ethics.
+It should be used in conjunction with your museum’s existing policies.
+Understanding the nuances of disposal is essential to ethical and forward-thinking collections management.

 Considerations before disposal

-Before undertaking the disposal of any item you need to think carefully about the intended outcomes - if you can't achieve them, rethink your plans.
-Your outcomes should always demonstrate how you public benefit will increase as a result.
+Before undertaking the disposal of any item, you need to think carefully about the intended outcomes.
+Your outcomes should always demonstrate how your museum’s public benefit will increase as a result.

-Your primary outcomes for getting rid of an item from a museum should be one of the following:
+Your primary outcomes for disposing of a museum object should be one of the following:

-- Improved access to and enjoyment of the item
+- Improved access to and enjoyment of the object

-- Continued retention of the item within the public domain
+- Continued retention of the object within the public domain

-- Removal of any hazard posed by an item
+- Removal of any hazard posed by the object

 Other outcomes are possible, such as freeing up resources for better care or to create more space, but decisions should lead towards one of these outcomes.

-Before selecting an item to remove from your museum's collection, ask yourself questions such as why the item was acquired in the first place and whether your desire to get rid of it comes from good motivations.
+Before selecting an object to remove from your museum’s collection, ask yourself questions such as why the item was acquired in the first place and whether disposing of it will benefit your museum and the public.

-You might want to dispose of items which are:
+You might want to dispose of items that are:

 - A threat to health